How Do You Protect Your Children?

 Hold them… most children like some physical touch even if it’s limited.
 My baby girl sat on my lap (sometimes) until she was 17, 18 years old.
 And even now in her 20’s, she may still occasionally put her head on my shoulder while in church.

-How can we protect our children as much as possible if we have let them go in our hearts, spirit and mind?
+How can we protect our children as much as possible if we have let them go in our hearts, spirit, and mind?
 Both parents can hold a child in their hearts and mind.
 Let children make their mistakes and help them if they ask.
-Or have an answer of possible solutions when they come to share with you after a mistake.
+Or have an answer to possible solutions when they come to share with you after a mistake.

 So in conclusion of my notes on the back of this envelope, I wrote in 2000,